roninkelt/rpgx_cgd/_posts/2014-01-04-installing-jekyll-for-windows.md

 # Installing Ruby, Python, Jekyll on Windows 7

+These are the steps to install a working environment so that you can preview pages on your local machine.
+If this is not what you want, just skip to [Contributing Rules](http://roninkelt.github.io/rpgx_cgd/pages/contibuting/).

 ## Step 1: Install Ruby

 As of the time of this writing Ruby 1.9.3 is recommended for Windows